totalspectrum/spin2cpp/Fastspin.md

 ```

 To convert this to COG PASM you would do:

     fastspin -w Fibo.spin

-which would produce Fibo.cog.spin; and you would modify your program to
+which would produce `Fibo.cog.spin`; and you would modify your program to
 ```
 OBJ f : "Fibo.cog"